Language selection

 In assessing the harm done by a violation, FINTRAC considers both the potential and the resulting harm.
 “Resulting harm” means separate violations that come from the original violation.
 For example, when the compliance policies and procedures do not address how to report large cash transactions, the resulting harm is the unreported large cash transactions.

-The first test to assess the harm done when calculating a penalty amount is to determine whether the reporting entity has completely failed to meet a requirement or only in part.
-For some violations, this is obvious; the requirement was met or it was not met.
+The first step to assess the harm done when calculating a penalty amount is to determine whether the reporting entity has completely failed to meet a requirement or only in part.
+For some violations, this is clear; the requirement was met or it was not met.
 Other violations require further analysis.
 For example, when a client is not identified under the prescribed circumstances, the requirement is not met.
 When compliance policies and procedures are missing a component, the requirement is met in part.

 Step 2: Compliance history and non-punitive adjustment